GilOliveira/schemadotorg/modules/schemadotorg_layout_paragraphs/README.md

   instance, form display, and view display.
 - Configure paragraph libraries support when the 'Layout Paragraphs Library' module is enabled.
+- Enable 'style_options' for paragraph types used in Layouts.

 Requirements